-Students who have successfully completed undergraduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “C” or higher or graduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “B” or higher will be exempt from the requirement to take MAT 540 Statistical Concepts for Research.
+Students who have successfully completed undergraduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “C” or higher or graduate coursework in Statistics, Business Statistics, or Quantitative Methods with a grade of “B” or higher will be exempt from the requirement to take AIS 620 Statistics and Data Sciences for Business Leaders.
 Students are responsible for notifying the University if they believe they have met these requirements through previous college coursework during the application process and are responsible for submitting official transcripts for verification.

-Students who waive MAT 540, and BUS 591 are required to take 30 total program credits in order to meet graduation requirements.
+Students who waive AIS 620, and BUS 591 are required to take 30 total program credits in order to meet graduation requirements.

 Students entering the MSTM program will have a bachelor’s degree from an approved accredited institution.
 It is strongly preferred that the undergraduate degree be in a science, technology, or engineering discipline.
 Applicants with a bachelor’s degree in other disciplines may request a waiver from the Dean of the Forbes School of Business and Technology® by providing satisfactory evidence that documents prior practical work experience equivalent to the knowledge found in a preferred program.

 Successful completion of the Master of Science in Technology Management degree by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
-Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the licensure and certification requirements in a student’s home state prior to enrollment in this degree program, as often such requirements vary by state.
-The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate's application to sit for any exam for the purpose of professional certification, UAGC continues to make every effort to ensure our Technology programs align to include knowledge needed in preparation to complete specific industry certifications.
+Students seeking licensure or certification in a particular profession shall carefully research the licensure and certification requirements in a student’s home state prior to enrollment in this degree program, as often such requirements vary by state.
+While the University of Arizona Global Campus does not guarantee that any state or professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification, UAGC continues to make every effort to ensure our Technology programs align to include knowledge needed in preparation to complete specific industry certifications.

 Applicants seeking admission to the Master of Science in Technology Management program must meet the following admission requirements prior to the start of the first course at the University of Arizona Global Campus: